-The Constitution and Bylaws and all subsequent changes shall be kept securely and indefinitely along with other Branch governing documents, including the Charter and Organizing Branch Agreement, per the Branch's records management system administered by the Secretary and Treasurer.
+The Constitution and Bylaws and all subsequent changes shall be kept securely and indefinitely along with other branch governing documents including, Charter, Organizing Branch Agreement per the Branch's records management system administered by the Secretary and Treasurer.

-IX.
-RETURN OF RECORDS
+ARTICLE IX- RETURN OF RECORDS

-If a person ceases to be an officer for whatever reason, it is required that any Branch documents they hold be delivered to or retrieved by the Secretary as soon as practicable.
+If a person ceases to be an officer for whatever reason, it is required that any branch documents that they hold be delivered to or retrieved by the Secretary as soon as practicable.

-The ASALH (XYZ) Branch Constitution and Bylaws were: Approved by the membership on: Ratified by membership, if applicable, on:
+The ASALH (XYZ) Branch Constitution and Bylaws were:

+Approved by the membership on:

+Ratified by membership on: